nanda-mik/yt_searchapp/README.md

 # YT Search

 ## Basic Installation
-* Asmming you have a python & pip installed on your device.
+* Asumming you have python & pip installed on your device.
 If not, please install it.
 * After doing above, install virtualenv and create a virtual environment.
     ```bash
         $ pip install virtualenv